Frequently Asked Questions

 Students interested in a health profession should major in the discipline that most interests them.
 Certain majors in Arts and Letters and Science lend themselves to helping you complete the prerequisite courses for health professional school and prepare for the MCAT (Medical College Admissions Test) or DAT (Dental Admission Test), but your major does not play an influential role in the health professional school admissions decision.
 All students considering a health profession should take in the first semester CHEM 10171 or CHEM 10181 and an appropriate calculus course (unless they have credit by examination for Calculus I and II).

 Should I choose Writing and Rhetoric (WR) or a University Seminar (USEM) for my first semester?

-On the Course Preference Form, you are asked to indicate your preferences for a USEM and WR.
+You will be asked to indicate your preferences for a USEM and WR.
 You will be registered for one of these courses based on course availability and course times.

 I have AP or IB credit for Writing and Rhetoric.
 What course should I take in its place?